Ballona Wetlands: History

 Tongva artifacts and ancient human remains were found during excavation of the Playa Vista site.
 "To the 2,000 or so remaining Gabrieleños…the Ballona Wetlands are sacred.
 They made their homes near the wetlands.
 They ate the fish hatched in its estuaries and hunted the wild rabbits.
 They used the rare pickleweed and other plants to make medicine.
 They buried their dead there."

+Augustin Machado began to graze cattle on his land known as Rancho La Ballona in the 1820s.
 The origin of the placename Ballona is disputed and remains poorly understood.

 During the expansion of Playa Del Rey in 1911, a California paper retold this history: